hweecat/hweecat.github.io/goals.md

 This is where I keep track of my tech goals every year to keep myself on track in my tech career journey.

+## 2022 Goals

+My goal for 2022 is to:

+1. Attain my seniority and become a Senior Data Engineer

+2. Speak at PyCon 2022 (Might as well give it another try, right?)

+3. Deliver talks in 2 tech conferences locally and internationally

+4. Pass AWS Certified Machine Learning Specialty exam by March 2022

+5. Enhance my Github portfolio with a meaningful side project that demonstrates end-to-end data / machine learning solutions

+6. Continue learning functional programming through writing more Scala code and documenting my learnings through my [functional programming series](https://hweecat.github.io/tag/functional-programming/)

+7. Write a tech post every month to document my learning journey and share with a wider audience

+8. Make regular weekly updates to [my TIL blog](https://datadiaries.dev), which is built using [Pelican](https://getpelican.com)

+9. Monetize my speaking engagements / expertise through designing a data engineering course (and other side hustles)

 ## 2021 Goals

 My goal for 2021 is to: